aws-samples/aws-panorama-samples/samples/mot_analysis/README.md

     * service_region: aws region to host data
     * bucket_name: mot-analysis-{accountid}
 4. (Optional) Run simulator_setup.sh inside the simulator to install required packages for testing sample before deploy.
+    * Installing additional libraries into the simulator only requires for modifying and testing the code
+    * The script tested on provided ARM based simulator but it will work on other types.
+    * Check application log using 'tail -f /opt/aws/panorama/logs/app.log' from jupyter cli console
 5. Open mot_analysis.ipynb to test and deploy this sample
 6. Open S3 bucket and Kinesis Video preview to check presence of data.
 You'll need at least 5 minutes to get data from Kinesis Firehose to S3.
+    * In case of initial loading, it takes usually 30 minutes for receiving first data
+    * Check S3 folder to confirm application deployed and running
+    * 'dailycapture' folder indicates captured daily image from each camera for rendering heatmap
+    * 'heatmap' folder indicates object movement data to render heatmap and tracking analysis
 ```

 ### 3. Deploy dashboard on local machine(or EC2) for visualization and analysis